appscode/blog/content/post/kubevault-v2021.09.27/index.md

     vaultRoleName: k8s.-.demo.srb-dev-secret-r-binding
   ```

-`VaultPolicyBinding.spec.vaultRoleName` is the role name which will be bound of the policies.
+`VaultPolicyBinding.spec.vaultRoleName` is the role name which will be bound to the policies.
 This role may be used during the creation of [SecretProviderClass](https://secrets-store-csi-driver.sigs.k8s.io/concepts.html#secretproviderclass) for using the [Secrets-store CSI Driver](https://secrets-store-csi-driver.sigs.k8s.io/introduction.html).
 This defaults to following format: `k8s.${cluster or -}.${metadata.namespace}.${metadata.name}`

 ## What Next?